Adotweb/thorlang/README.md

 |Object| variables that have fields of the former types accessed by strings|
 |nil| is just `nil`|

-To declare an object initialize a variable and put the fields on it.

 ### strings, arrays and objects